aseichter2007/ClipboardConqueror/readme.md

 //I'll just leave this here https://www.reddit.com/r/bookmarklets/comments/d8pqe2/toggle_design_mode/
+---

 Settings Conqueror is poor and should be avoided.
 It will mess your settings up.
 ---------------------------------
-This application will get binaries when I am happy with it, for now it's a very basic GUI for changing the settings, except for your openAI key which goes in 0openAiKey.json and isn't touched.
-No need to expose keys to the browser, one line in one file with one option can't be done wrong.
+This application will get binaries when I am happy with it, for now it's a very basic GUI for changing the settings.

 Settings Conqueror is currently delayed while I think hard about how to make user definable function calling and how to make that a neat package that is easy to use.

-Settings Conqueror should work fine for instructions and endpoints, but is adding extra formatting in the agents page that generally seems ignored by most models but I am very unhappy that it's not coming out predictably.
-My expectation is I am double stringifying somewhere, or bad formatting in the default agents is frying me.
-Or both.
-It pretty much works though.

 It also needs node, and can be run with the install and run batch files in the folder.